20 Dec Sustainable Landscaping: Harsh Chemicals substitutes

 Looking at alternatives

 Chemical pesticides are very effective in protecting the plants from harmful pests, but at the same time, these tend to seep into the soil and damage the environment too.
-In limited quantities, it may not be a problem but with time these chemicals get collected in the soil reaching dangerous levels.
 It is better to look for sustainable alternatives to such hazardous chemicals.